Neozhou168/Replit-Pandahoho/replit.md

   - Added helpful instructions for Google Maps Embed/Direct URLs
   - Added recommendation note for Cover Image URL (1200×800px 3:2 ratio)
   - Added Related Venues field for comma-separated venue IDs
-- Updated CSV import templates for both venues and triplists with all new fields
 - Database schema synced with new columns

 **October 25, 2025**